What is polyhydramnios?

-If you are diagnosed with polyhydramnios, you can try to relieve the symptoms through the following ways:
+If you’re diagnosed with polyhydramnios, you can try to relieve your worries by doing the following:

-- Be upfront with your doctor about how you envision your labor and birth process to proceed, especially if it occurs prematurely
+- Be open with your healthcare providers about how you envision your labor and birth process progressing, especially if it occurs prematurely.

-- Contact your doctor if you feel other symptoms occur, your belly becomes larger quickly or you are feeling fearful about the baby’s growth
+- Contact your provider if you feel other symptoms occur, your belly becomes larger quickly or you’re concerned about your baby’s growth.

-- Join an online forum to speak to other women with similar issues
+- Join an online forum to speak to others with similar issues.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy